ktrammell95/handbook/curriculum/prework/00-TODO.md

 - double checkout trainees => students
 - double chekcout PROforma => SDG
 - Get in format that is able to be shared (gitbooks, pdf, etc)
+- decide to keep the first check in questions
+- add section on hardware and computer set up